Bud Cramer: Tenure

 A liberal in his early days, he largely supported the Democratic line for his first three terms.
 The 1994 near-defeat, however, led Cramer to move more to the right in his voting.
 He often broke with his party on issues such as abortion, gay rights, gun control, taxes, regulation of business, and the environment.
 Cramer was one of only four Democrats in the House to vote for the tax cut bill of 2003.
 However, unlike a few other conservative Democrats, he did not vote in favor of any of the articles of impeachment against President Bill Clinton.

 Cramer's voting record placed him near the center of the House; however, he was often cited as unpredictable in his votes.
 Child protection was a longtime legislative project of Cramer's pursuant to his work with the area prior to his ascent to the House.

 Cramer was a long-time member of the Blue Dog Democrats, a coalition of conservative and moderate House Democrats.
 Because of his largely conservative positions, he was encouraged by fellow Alabama politician Sen. Richard Shelby to make the same switch that he did and register as a Republican.
 Cramer resisted these efforts, and won reelection easily in his increasingly conservative district despite his party affiliation.

-On October 10, 2002, Bud Cramer was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.
+On October 10, 2002, Cramer was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.
 He also voted in favor of some measures favored by the Republican majority, including the continued occupation of Iraq and re-authorization of the Patriot Act.
 However, Cramer joined fellow Democrats in opposing President Bush's plan to send 21,000 additional troops to Iraq.